The World According to Garp

-The World According to Garp is John Irving's fourth novel, about a man who is born out of wedlock to a feminist leader, then grows up to be a writer.
-Published in 1978, the book was a bestseller for several years.
+The World According to Garp is a 1978 novel by John Irving, his fourth.
+It follows T. S. Garp, who is conceived when his mother, Jenny Fields, a nurse, rapes a severely brain-damaged soldier in her care, and who grows up to become a novelist.
+The book was a bestseller for several years.
 It was a finalist for the National Book Award for Fiction in 1979, and its first paperback edition won the award the following year.